 My Academic Research Into Prenatal Hormonal Influences on Gender and Sexual Development in Men and Women, 1995 to 2021 (DES Research)

-Overview: I have more than 25 years of interdisciplinary research into the effects of prenatal exposure to estrogenic and androgenic hormones on subsequent human behavioral development (including sexuality and gender identity), a field with extensive research investigation in the 1970s by Dr. June Reinisch, former director of the Kinsey Institute (see, for example, her 1984 journal article in Progress in Brain Research) and Dr. Dick Swaab of the Netherlands Institute for Neuroscience (see his co-authored 2010 article on Sexual Hormones and the Brain, published in the journal Pediatric Neuroendocrinology).
+Overview: I have more than 25 years of interdisciplinary research into the effects of prenatal exposure to estrogenic and androgenic hormones on human behavioral development (including sexuality and gender identity), a field with extensive research investigation in the 1970s by Dr. June Reinisch, former director of the Kinsey Institute (see, for example, her 1984 journal article in Progress in Brain Research) and Dr. Dick Swaab of the Netherlands Institute for Neuroscience (see his co-authored 2010 article on Sexual Hormones and the Brain, published in the journal Pediatric Neuroendocrinology).
+My continued research was inspired by the lifetime work of Dr. Milton Diamond at the University of Hawaii.
+Dr. Diamond was a major advocate for my ongoing research.

 Background of Existing Research on Prenatal Hormones and Psychosexual Development in Males and Females

 Historically, there has been a significant body of literature on prenatal androgens and association with variations in gender and sexual development.
 Much of the existing published research on hormonal influences over gender identity development and the human brain focus only on impact of prenatal androgens and female development (for examples, see Berenbaum & Beltz, 2017, How Early Hormones Shape Gender Development, Hines, 2011, Annual Reviews on Gender Development and the Human Brain, and Hines, 2010, Sex-Related Variation in Human Behavior and the Brain from the journal Trends in Cognitive Sciences.)

 There is far less long-term research on prenatal exposure to estrogens in males and psychosexual development (cite Yalom, Green and Fisk, 1973, Journal of the American Medical Association and Meyer-Bahlburg, 1978, published in the journal Pediatrics).
-This is an area that I have researched in depth and which led me to launch an online research network in 1999: DES-Sons International Research Network.
+This is an area that I have researched in depth from the 1990s onward.